24 Customer Service Training Ideas in 2023 | Ultimate Guide

 10. Mix up your training methods

 Monotonous training can get boring and cause your team to check out.
 Try and mix up your training methods to keep things interesting.
-If there is a particular method or approach you haven’t tried with your team, give it a shot during your next training session!
+If there is a particular method or approach you haven’t tried with your team, give it a try during your next training session.

 11. Take advantage of microlearning

-Breaking down lessons into small sessions can make it easier for your team to stay focused and engaged, increasing the chances that they retain the information.
+Breaking down lessons into small sessions can make it easier for your team to stay focused and engaged, increasing their chances of retaining the information.
 Microlearning breaks concepts down into bite-size chunks that your service team can complete between meetings.

 12. Improve process documentation and SOPs